On this page

 The Library has the equivalent of close to a million volumes in microform.

 Some of the most popular microforms in our collection are: The Vancouver Sun, Province, New York Times, Wall Street Journal, and The Times of London.
 The Library has these newspapers from their first issues to the current year.
-(Please note that the most recent four to six months of most newspapers are kept in paper form in the Current Journals area in the middle of the north side of the 6th floor.)
+(Please note that the most recent four to six months of most newspapers are kept in paper form in the Current Newspaper area in the middle of the north side of the 6th floor.)

 Microfilmed newspapers are duplications of the original print versions, photographed and arranged in their original published layout -- by date.
 To find newspaper articles by subject, you must use indexes.
 Many indexes are available online, while others are in paper form in the Reference Index area on the 2nd floor of the Bennett Library.
 Please ask at the Research Help Desk (3rd floor at the Bennett Library) for assistance.